 Treehouse

-Treehouse also offers perks for its students, with discounts on Grovemade, InVision, and other sites designed for technology professionals.
+Treehouse extends valuable perks to students, including discounts on Grovemade, InVision, and other platforms designed for technology professionals.

 PluralSight

-PluralSight also offers Learning Tracks for its users—but it also has several other helpful tools.
-You can prepare for your certification exams, from the PMP, CompTIA, to the ISACIT.
-PluralSight also offers Skill IQ and Role IQ, two quizzes to help you assess your learning and skillset.
-PluralSight even has its own AI, IRIS, to help suggest personalized learning plans for you to reach your goals.
+PluralSight offers Learning Tracks like Treehouse—plus several additional powerful tools.
+You can prepare for professional certification exams, including PMP, CompTIA, and ISACIT.
+PluralSight features Skill IQ and Role IQ assessments to evaluate your knowledge and competency levels.
+They even employ AI technology called IRIS to suggest personalized learning plans aligned with your career objectives.

 Conclusion: Special Tools/Perks